 Why reaction time slows with age

-Slower reaction time is usually a normal, gradual change.
-Several factors contribute: slower nerve conduction, reduced synaptic efficiency, changes in attention stability, and slightly delayed motor initiation.
-Lifestyle also matters: sleep quality, stress, fitness, and day-to-day cognitive load.
+Slower reaction time is usually a normal gradual change.
+Contributing factors include slower nerve conduction, reduced processing efficiency, less stable attention and slightly delayed motor initiation.

 The most reliable number is your average across multiple attempts, not one click.
-Take the test and compare with the age benchmarks above:
+Use the same device and try Reaction Test Level 1 and Reaction Test Level 2.

 How to improve reaction time